mean00/avidemux2/README.md

 subdirectory of `avidemux2`.

 Post-installation (Apple Silicon):
-Execute the following command to ad-hoc sign the binaries:
+Only if Avidemux has been built on a different Apple Silicon system, execute the following command to replace ad-hoc signatures of the binaries:
 ```
 sh avidemux/osxInstaller/macos-adhoc-sign-installed-app.sh
 ```